MSedra/Pathfinding-Algorithms-Visualizer/README.md

 * Then
   * If you want to run another algorithm on the same maze, press the letter of the wanted algorithm
   * press 'R' to reset the maze
-* change sleepingTime constant variables accordingly to increase/decrease the speed of the visualization of an algorithm or backtracking the path
+* change sleepingTime constant variables accordingly to increase/decrease the speed of the visualization of an algorithm or the speed backtracking the path
-** It should be noted that shortest path algorithms here can simply be replaced by BFS because ** there is no weights, but the main purpose is to visualize the algorithms and get a better ** understanding of how they work.
+* It should be noted that shortest path algorithms here can simply be replaced by BFS because there is no weights, but the main purpose is to visualize the algorithms and get a better understanding of how they work.